Understanding Uniswap for Your Token Launch

 This guide focuses specifically on providing liquidity on Uniswap V2, walking you through creating and adding to liquidity pools.
 We'll cover the step-by-step process and key considerations for token creators and LPs.
 Whether you're launching a new token or expanding your project's trading options, this guide provides the best practices for adding liquidity on Uniswap V2.

-Uniswap offers two main versions for creating liquidity pools, each with distinct characteristics:
+Uniswap offers three main versions for creating liquidity pools, each with distinct characteristics:

 - Uniswap V2: Uses a simple constant product formula